 If your income exceeds the limits for low income exemption, but is less than twice the amount of the limit then you can claim marginal relief.
 Under marginal relief, you are taxed only on the amount by which your income exceeds the limit, but a special tax rate of 40% applies to this amount.

 Cormac is 66 years of age and is married.
-His total income for 2012 is €40,000.
+His total income for 2013 was €40,000.
 Under the usual method of calculating his tax liability it would be €2,560 but under marginal relief it would be €1,600.

 Under the usual method the tax liability is calculated as